TejDyal/RacketFuryPSVRLeagueBackend/README.md

 <br>

 1. Create a relational database of whole league structure in MySql
-2. test database with test data simulation of a season of matches for two different leagues
+2. test database with test data simulation of resgistering players on two different leagues, running a first season for each league, showing results stats for leagues, season and individual players, then running a season season.
 1. Create a skeletal home page with all links to website functions
 3. Create a website layout mockup for all pages and permutations of Home page (eg, logged in, logged out view etc)
 4. player registration form